 Chelsea School is well resourced to offer it’s learners great opportunities to be confident users of digital technology.
 We are a Google for Education school with sets of Chromebooks, laptops and iPads in each class Year 3 – 6.
 The Year 5 – 6 syndicate is optional BYOD, thus making digital learning more personal and available allowing students choice to take ownership of their learning.

 The Junior classes have sets of iPads that are used to enhance their learning.
 They share their learning using Seesaw, the Learning Journal.
 Other apps such as Puppet Pals, Wordcloud, Scratch, Chatterpix, Stop Motion, are used to create.

 At Chelsea School we are constantly reviewing the teaching and learning opportunities we offer our learners.
 We believe learning is enhanced when digital technologies are integrated into the daily programme and across the curriculum.

 Digital Technologies at Chelsea

 The Technology learning area has been revised to strengthen the positioning of digital technologies in the New Zealand Curriculum.
-This is for all students from year 1–13 and is to be fully implemented into schools in 2020.
+This is for all students from Year 1–13 and is to be fully implemented into schools from 2020.

 Digital Citizenship – What does this mean?